aota/kaleidofest.ca/location.md

 ## Road Closures at Kaleido

-118<sup>th</sup> Ave will be closed from 90-94th Street from Friday, September 13, 2013 at 3 PM until Sunday, September 15, 2013 at 8 PM to make way for the Kaleido Family Arts Festival.
+118<sup>th</sup> Ave will be closed from 90-94<sup>th</sup> Street from Friday, September 13, 2013 at 3pm until Sunday, September 15, 2013 at 8pm to make way for the Kaleido Family Arts Festival.

 ![map of road closures]({{ site.assets }}img/kaleido-road-closures.png)